Email Us

 Bleeding occurs when the water separates from the solid particles and rises to the surface.
 Segregation is the opposite—where the heavy aggregates (like sand) sink because the slurry lacks enough "internal friction" to hold them in place.
 Both issues lead to an inconsistent density across the floor's thickness.

-A common mistake in SLU formulation is using a high-viscosity HPMC to stop bleeding.
-While this might stop the water from rising, it also kills the "flow."
-If the mortar is too thick, it won't level itself, leaving you with a wavy floor that requires manual grinding.
+A common mistake in self leveling compounds is using a high-viscosity HPMC to stop bleeding.
+While this may prevent water from rising, it also reduces the material’s flow.
+If the compound becomes too thick, it won’t level itself, leaving a wavy surface that requires manual smoothing.

 For self-leveling applications, we specifically developed the PM-4H series.
 This low-viscosity Modified HPMC is designed to work in synergy with Polycarboxylate Superplasticizers (PCE).